bartelsjoshuac/SAPG/CodeAnalysis.md

 ***

-**Ongoing Contributions**
+**Ongoing Contributions:**

-OpenLDAP has been around for over 25 years, derived from a University of Michigan LDAP project and serves as the basis for numerous commercial LDAP implementations.
+OpenLDAP has been around for 25 years, and serves as the basis for numerous commercial LDAP implementations.
 It is a very mature project and is widely used.
 Due to its maturity, it has already been subjected to thorough security analysis.
 Based on our findings, we do not believe that there are any significant contributions that we can make to this project.
 This belief is further reinforced by the fact that our C capabilities are a major limiting factor.

 ***

-**Include a link to your team's GitHub repository that shows your internal project task assignments and collaborations to finish this task.**
+**Links:**

 [Our GitHub OpenLDAP Fork](https://github.com/bartelsjoshuac/openldap)